plw759/pp-plw/README.md

 cd project
 ```

-Preliminary checks (optional scripts)
+### Setups

-Run ./setupNeo4j in server to ensure the database runs, and run ./setupDocker in client to run docker installation script
+Run ./setupNeo4j in server to ensure the database runs, and run ./setupDocker in client to run docker installation script, and run ./setup-graph.sh to download pharo launcher

 ### Docker